 Lutz: It’s possible that, with the morphology of this canine tooth being so similar to more recent examples from Africa, the species could be related.
 That would mean that a group of primates was in Europe before it was in Africa.

 There’s also the phenomenon of convergence, when evolutionary pressure causes the same characteristic to develop in multiple locations.
 Now the question is whether it’s possible that’s what happened.
 There are a few thousand kilometers between the species in east Africa and here in central Europe, and millions of years.
 Is it possible that this uncannily similar characteristic developed two times, completely independently of one another?
-So here we are, perplexed.
+So here we are, perplexed by these ancient teeth.
 We want to collaborate with other researchers to process these finds, and hopefully in one or two years, we’ll know a lot more about what we’ve got on our hands.
 It’s definitely a fantastic, exciting story.

 RG: What are the next steps?

 Lutz: We’ll get in touch with our colleagues, who are just as surprised and dumbfounded as we are right now.
 We want to bring in specialists in particular investigative methods.
 The preservation of the crown of the tooth and its enamel is absolutely outstanding.
-These teeth are as well preserved as if I’d ripped them out yesterday, so we can use high-resolution x-rays to examine the inner structure of the enamel; that can give you information about the individual’s age and the development of this particular animal—things like stunted growth.
+These ancient teeth are as well preserved as if I’d ripped them out yesterday, so we can use high-resolution x-rays to examine the inner structure of the enamel; that can give you information about the individual’s age and the development of this particular animal—things like stunted growth.
 It’s similar to tree rings.
 Another colleague of mine is focusing on wear on the chewing surface.
 There are tiny scratches and indentations, and there are areas where the tooth is chewed up.
 From all of this, you can draw conclusions about diet.
 These are all investigations that can be done really well with these samples, but we’re just getting started with all that.